Patent Bar Exam - Patent Bar Review Course - Patent Bar Study Materials

 • 17.
 What is Category A?

 Bachelor’s, Master's, or Ph.D.
 Degree in a Recognized Technical Subject.
-An applicant will be considered to have the necessary scientific and technical training if he or she provides an official transcript showing that a Bachelor’s, Master's, or Ph.D. degree was awarded in one of the following subjects by an accredited United States college or university, or that the equivalent to a degree was awarded by a foreign university in one of the following subjects:
+An applicant will be considered to have the necessary scientific and technical training if he or she provides an official transcript showing that a Bachelor’s, Master's, or Ph.D. degree was awarded in one of the following subjects by an accredited United States college or university, or that the equivalent to a degree was awarded by a foreign university in one of the following subjects.
+If your degree has a similar name but not an exact match, but your transcript demonstrates that it is equivalent to one of the listed degrees, you will still qualify.
+For example, Molecular Cell Biology may be equivalent to Biology, and Materials Science and Engineering may be equivalent to Materials Science.

 Aeronautical Engineering